 Eco Kids Planet is a beautifully designed science and nature magazine aimed at 7 to 11 year olds, with online resources linked to each issue available on their website.
-We reviewed four 2016 issues.
+Here’s my review of four 2016 issues.
+Great kids reading inspiration for family outdoor adventures.

 The first thing I noticed is the feel of the magazines – the paper is good quality, thicker and stronger than most children’s publication – which means they will store well for future re-reading.